Estimating Graphlet Statistics via Lifting: Sampling graphlets

 \cite{Han2016waddling} introduced a {\em Waddling} protocol which retains a memory of the last $s$ vertices in the random walk on $G$ and then extends this subgraph by $k-s$ vertices from either the first or last vertex visited in the $s$-subgraph (this extension is known as the `waddle').
-The authors provide a method for calculating the stationary distribution for this MCMC, and prove a bound on the error for the graphlet coefficients.
-The downside to this method is that the precise Waddling protocol used should depend on the desired graphlet, and the algorithm involves a rejection step which may lead to a loss of efficiency.
-In contrast, the lifting scheme has the advantage of inheriting the mixing time of the random walk on $G$, and it can simultaneously sample many CISs of differing sizes without any rejections.
+Waddling requires that one samples from the stationary distribution over $G$, but this can be achieved by selecting an edge uniformly at random from the graph, thus avoiding the burn-in.
+The authors provide recommendations for calculating the stationary distribution for this MCMC, and prove a bound on the error for the graphlet coefficients.
+The upside to this method is that the precise Waddling protocol used should depend on the desired graphlet, and the algorithm involves a rejection step which may lead to a loss of efficiency.
+This is simultaneously a downside of the method: the general specification of the method makes the algorithm implementation difficult.
+In contrast, lifting requires little tuning, perhaps at the expense of customizability.
+Finally, lifting has the advantage of never rejecting graphlets, has similar theoretical guarantees, and has simple parallel extensions.